mwodonnell/spoe-forge/README.md

 ## Contributing

-This project is in early stages and will be accepting contributions once published as a package.
-Stay tuned!
+Any and all contributions welcome.

 ## Support